 - Handling NOC escalations for performance problems and service outages.
 (Unfortunately, VMware seems to get blamed first and much of the time virtualization teams must prove it’s not VMware before the network or storage teams will look at their own environment for the root cause of a problem.)

-- Handling “Drive By” requests for just about anything and everything that someone wants done ASAP!
+- Handling “Drive By” requests for just about anything and everything that someone wants to be done ASAP!

 - Almost forgot!
 Handling backups, monitoring, audits and vCenter upgrades…